landres-cogentpeople/OpenAIVitalSigns/README.md

 cd OpenAIVitalSigns
 ```

-* If you installed the Python module dependencies in a virtual environment (after following the optional venv step), you will need to ensure that you source the virtual environment.
+* If you installed the Python module dependencies in a virtual environment (after following the optional venv step), you will need to ensure that you source the virtual environment in Linux or MacOS.

 ```bash
 source venv/bin/activate
 ```

-* NOTE: In Windows Command Shell, you will have to replace the previous command with the following:
+* In Windows Command Shell, you will have to replace the previous command with the following:
 ```
 venv\Scripts\activate.bat
 ```